On the Pricing of Storable Commodities: Pricing commodity derivatives

-Observe from (\ref{eq:27}) that the random variable $S_T$ consists additively of three random components $X_T$, $\int_T^\infty\re^{-ru}X_{u}\rd u$, and $B_T$, and that all three are Gaussian.
-It follows that $S_T$ is also Gaussian, and thus that it holds that
+We observe that $S_T$ consists of a linear combination of three random components, namely $X_T$, $\int_T^\infty\re^{-ru}X_{u}\rd u$, and $B_T$, and that all three components are Gaussian.
+It follows that $S_T$ is also Gaussian, and therefore we can write

 Performing this integral, we obtain